-When they first arrive on campus, visiting international students will participate in the transfer track of Barnard’s New Student Orientation Program that will integrate them into campus life, introduce them to other new students at Barnard and also address concerns and questions specific to visiting international students.
+When they first arrive on campus, and before they join Barnard’s New Student Orientation Program (NSOP), full-year visiting international students will participate in iPOP, the International Pre-Orientation Program.
+Together, these programs will integrate them into campus life, introduce them to other new students at Barnard and also address concerns and questions specific to visiting international students.
 Events include:

 Welcome meeting specifically for visiting international students